ClementNerma/Rave/docs/books/hybrid.md

 Of course, the same problems that applies to the `%clone (clone: _self) : _self` method applies here too.

+Note that implementing any of the cloning ways make the `%clone () : _self` overload available in the class.

 ### Serialization

 Serialization consists in converting a class instance to a string, in order to transmit it over the network or to write it to a file, for example.
 It implies an unserialization process, which converts the string to an instance of the same class.